Related YoLinux Tutorials:

 At first custom viewers were used but now that most browsers support WebGL, it has become the leading web format.

 The Microsoft ICE program stitches photos and Microsoft Photosynth is used to generate and publish the SfM model to the Microsoft cloud.
+The client not available for Linux.

 The first SfM software was developed by universities and public institutions in both the USA and Europe and made available to the open source community.